forcedotcom/sfdx-scanner/docs/_articles/en/scanner-commands/run.md

 ## Additional Notes

 - `--ruleset` option is deprecated.
 Use --category instead.
 - `-v/--violations-cause-error` flag is deprecated.
-Please use `-s/--severity-threshold` instead.
+Use `-s/--severity-threshold` instead.

 ## Example